 Nigel has also worked for local and central Government mapping geographic and demographic areas at risk of rising tension caused by inequality, a lack of cohesion and increasing extremist influence.

 Nigel has provided 1:1 mentoring for individuals vulnerable to radicalisation and has supported indoctrinated individuals out of exploitation and manipulation by extremist groups.

-Nigel was recently a Commissioner on the Greater Manchester, Tackling Hateful Extremism and Promoting Social Cohesion Commission which was set up by the Mayor of Greater Manchester, Andy Burnham, in response to the attack on Manchester Arena in March 2017.
+Nigel is currently one of six specialist advisers for Siddiq Khan, Mayor of London, providing independent guidance on the countering violent extremism programme.
+Last year, Nigel was also a Commissioner on the Greater Manchester, Tackling Hateful Extremism and Promoting Social Cohesion Commission which was set up by the Mayor of Greater Manchester, Andy Burnham, in response to the attack on Manchester Arena in March 2017.